nikkilr88/301-Days-Of-Code/log.md

 ### Day 124 (October 14, 2017):

 **Today's Progress**: Continued with the bootcamp.
 Added flash messages to YelpCamp.
+Also tarted learning socket.io.

 **Thoughts:**: Everything is going pretty well.
 Just have to keep it up.